 If you live and breathe government and technology, then staying on top of what’s happening in this sphere is imperative.
-It was a tough choice, but here are our top favorite experts and leaders in an industry that’s growing fast – and bringing about a transformation for cities and their residents.
+Here are our favorite experts and leaders in an industry that’s growing fast and bringing about a transformation for cities and their residents.

 Keisha Lance Bottoms